 Frequently asked questions

-At present the PLR scheme only permits ebooks which are downloaded on library premises to fixed terminals and then taken away on loan to be included within PLR legislation.
-Information provided by libraries suggest that the vast majority of ebook and digital audio lending is carried out ‘remotely’ to home PCs and mobile devices, which means the loan does not qualify for PLR.
-There is nothing stopping you from registering your ebook and audio download editions with us, but please be aware it is very unlikely that loans of this material will generate any PLR earnings until the PLR legislation is amended to include provision for remote ebook loans.
-(See Will the copyright restrictions change in future? below for further information.)
+Yes - in the past PLR scheme only permitted ebooks which are downloaded on library premises to fixed terminals and then taken away on loan to be included within PLR legislation.
+Information provided by libraries suggest that the vast majority of ebook and e audio lending is carried out ‘remotely’ to home PCs and mobile devices, which means the loan does not qualify for PLR.
+However from 1 July 2018 UK PLR Scheme changes have led to loans of ebook and e-audio-books being included.
+First payments will be made in February 2020.